AlexMNet/multitracks-challenge/README.md

 - Add more resuable components
 - Add more mixins to abstract css
 - Add reusable grid and flex components suchs as rows and columns

+## Run Project

+- Clone repo
+- npm install
+- Then simply run the index.html using a tool such as live server in VSCode
+- To edit sass run `npm run compile:sass` to see changes live
+- If editing Typescript files run `tsc --watch`